 The KAUST Employee Wellbeing Program ranked as finalist and was Highly Commended at the CIPD Middle East People Awards 2021 in the category of Best Health & Wellbeing Initiative

 Certificate

-Euture Workplace

-Control

-WINNER

-Ming Abdullah University of

-Science and Technology (KAUST)

-Bigger of the Bigger

-Bigger of the Bigger

-Bigger of the Bigger
+<section-header><section-header><section-header><text><text><text>

 () informa

 8.3 ENGAGEMENT & OUTREACH

 Helping students entering the job market

 KAUST Career Fairs are organized twice every year for KAUST students to explore career opportunities with leading employers, both across the Kingdom and internationally.
 By partnering with Saudi's largest and most impactful institutions across the private, government and academic sectors, the career fair aims to maximize the potential of KAUST talent pool to create meaningful contributions to the Kingdom's development.
 The event is routinely hosted by the Student Career Development team, which is dedicated to offering KAUST students an array of professional development opportunities such as career counseling, skills development, mentoring and peer coaching.